JohanBellander/CdaCLI/README.md

   }
 }
 ```
-Echo simply prints the prompt—useful for verifying formatting or debugging pipelines.
+`copilot-stdin` streams prompts directly to the Copilot CLI and serves as the default. `copilot` retains inline-argument mode for teams that need it, and `echo` simply prints the prompt—useful for verifying formatting or debugging pipelines.

 ### Notes
 - If `cda.agents.json` is missing, `cda agent --dry-run` still emits a prompt (attempting to execute prints a warning and exits 0).
 - Execution supports two modes: `stdin` (prompt piped via stdin, recommended for Windows) and `arg` (prompt passed via `-p` flag).
 - **Windows Command Line Limits**: The `arg` mode can fail with long prompts due to ~8K command-line limits.
-CDA displays a warning when prompts exceed 7000 characters. **Solution**: Use `copilot-stdin` agent (automatically created by `cda init`) or reduce constraints with `--constraint <id>`.
+CDA displays a warning when prompts exceed 7000 characters.
+The default `copilot-stdin` agent bypasses this limit by streaming prompts; switch to the arg-mode `copilot` agent only when inline arguments are required.
 - On Windows, when an `arg`-mode prompt would exceed the ~8K command-line limit, CDA writes the prompt to a temp file and swaps in `--prompt-file <path>` (configurable via `prompt_file_arg`) so the Copilot CLI reads from disk instead of inline args.
 - Exit codes reflect CDA errors (config, spawn issues, etc.).
 The agent's stdout/stderr are streamed directly but **not** interpreted by CDA.
 - `--allow-all-tools` (included in the Copilot example) grants the Copilot CLI broader permissions—enable only in trusted environments and document the risk acceptance.